Sponsors for Educational Opportunity

 Sponsors for Educational Opportunity (SEO) is a non-profit organization providing supplemental educational and career support to young people from underserved communities.
-SEO has been the recipient of numerous awards and distinctions, including five four-star ratings by Charity Navigator, the College Board's 2011 CollegeKeys Compact Innovation Awards, and selection as one of the top-performing non-profits in the country by Social Impact Exchange's new giving platform, S&I 100.
+SEO has been the recipient of numerous awards and distinctions, and was selected as one of the top-performing non-profits in the country by Social Impact Exchange's new giving platform, S&I 100.
 Henry Kravis was named chairman of the organization in 2014.
 Kravis and his wife, Marie-Josee, also pledged $4 million towards the organization.
+Michael G. Ricciardi served as a member of the Chairman’s Advisory Board.

 History

-SEO was founded in 1963 by Michael Osheowitz to provide talented young people from deprived communities with access to educational and career opportunities.
+SEO was founded in 1963 by Michael Osheowitz to provide people from deprived communities with access to educational and career opportunities.
 SEO was one of the first mentoring and college preparatory programs for these communities in New York.
 The current program model was implemented in September 2006.

-In 2014, Henry Kravis was named chairman of the organization.

-In April 2015, SEO raised over $3.5 million at its annual awards dinner.

 Programs

 Today, SEO is made up of four distinct programs: SEO Scholars, SEO Career, SEO Law and SEO Alternative Investments.